Guilty (Ayumi Hamasaki album): Singles

 "Glitter" and "Fated" were released as the album's lead and only a-side single on July 18, 2007.
 The songs received positive reviews from most music critics, who praised the composition and production of each song.
 Minor criticism was towards both the song's production, according to Stern.
 It also achieved success in her native Japan, peaking at number one on the Japanese Oricon Singles Chart and lasted for eleven weeks.
-The physical format was certified gold by RIAJ for shipments of 100,000 units in Japan; "Glitter" was certified double platinum and platinum for digital and ringtone sales, shifting over 750,000 units in Japan, while "Fated" was certified gold by RIAJ for sales of 100,000 units in Japan.
+The physical format was certified gold by the RIAJ for shipments of 100,000 units in Japan; "Glitter" was certified platinum and double platinum for selling over 250,000 digital downloads and 500,000 ringtone downloads, while "Fated" was certified gold by the RIAJ for selling over 100,000 legal downloads in Japan.
 The accompanying music videos for both singles was shot in Hong Kong for eight days; it was for Hamasaki's short film Distance Love, and features Hong Kong actor Shawn Yue as her lover; the short film depicts Hamasaki as herself, on a tour of Hong Kong, with Yue as her bodyguard, whom Hamasaki later falls in love with.
 In the later half of Distance Love, Yue is injured while riding his motorcycle, leaving behind a ring, which Hamasaki later finds.

 "Talkin' 2 Myself" was released as the album's first solo and second overall single on September 19, 2007.
 The song received favourable reviews from most music critics, who praised the song's aggressive and powerful rock elements and Hamasaki's vocals.
 It achieved success in Japan, debuting atop the Japanese Oricon Singles Chart and lasted for nine weeks.
-The song was certified gold by RIAJ for shipments and digital sales of 100,000 units, shifting 200,000 units in Japan.
+The song was certified gold by the RIAJ for shipments and digital sales of 100,000 units, shifting 200,000 units in Japan.
 An accompanying music video was shot for the singles; it features Hamasaki dancing and singing the song in a destroyed cityscape and junk yard.

 "Together When..." was released as the album's first digital and third and final overall single on December 5, 2007.
 This is Hamasaki's first digital single, and is Avex Trax's first single to be released only as a digital single.
-The single failed to chart on Japan's Oricon Singles Chart due to their policy of restricting digital sales and releases.
-However, the single was certified triple platinum and platinum by RIAJ for ringtone and cellphone sales, shifting over one million units in Japan.
+The single failed to chart on Japan's Oricon Singles Chart due to their policy of restricting digital sales and releases at the time.
+However, the single was certified triple platinum and platinum by the RIAJ for ringtone and cellphone sales, shifting over one million units in Japan.
 This is Hamasaki's second digital release after "Jewel" to be certified one million in Japan.
 With over 3.3 million sales worldwide, "Together When..." is Hamasaki's best selling single.